Satbir-Singh-42/iste-gndec-nexus-63639/replit.md

 ## Recent Changes

-**October 25, 2025** - Migrated notice attachments from base64 encoding to Supabase Storage buckets:
+**October 25, 2025** - Migrated all file uploads from base64 encoding to Supabase Storage buckets:
-- Created `notice-attachments` storage bucket for efficient file handling
+- Created `notice-attachments` bucket for document attachments (PDFs, DOCs, etc.)
+- Created `images` bucket for poster images and event banners
-- Implemented storage utility functions in `src/lib/storage.ts` for upload/delete operations
+- Implemented storage utility functions in `src/lib/storage.ts` with multi-bucket support
-- Updated `MultipleFileUpload` component to use Supabase Storage instead of inline base64
+- Updated `MultipleFileUpload` component to use Supabase Storage for attachments
+- Updated `FileUploadField` component to use Supabase Storage for poster images
-- Files now stored with unique identifiers (timestamp + random string) to prevent collisions
+- Files stored with unique identifiers (timestamp + random string) to prevent collisions
-- Attachments include `storagePath` field for proper cleanup when deleted
+- All uploads include `storagePath` field for proper cleanup when deleted
-- Maximum file size increased to 10 MB per attachment
+- Maximum file size: 10 MB per file (both attachments and images)
-- Backward compatible with legacy base64 attachments
+- Backward compatible with legacy base64 files
-- See `STORAGE_SETUP.md` for bucket configuration instructions
+- See `STORAGE_SETUP.md` for complete bucket configuration instructions

 ## System Architecture